-Just a recap: I filed a complaint with the Manitoba Institute of Registered Workers against a social worker who had written a court-ordered assessment concerning my wife at the time, myself and my daughter, Francesca Alexandra Romani (ne Harris).
+Just a recap (more details can be found in earlier posts in this series): I filed a complaint with the Manitoba Institute of Registered Workers against a social worker who had written a court-ordered assessment concerning my wife at the time, myself and my daughter, Francesca Alexandra Romani (ne Harris).
 I am using the initials S.W. for the social worker.
 Mr. S.W., claimed that my claim that the mother of my daughter was using a belt and a wooden stick to physically abuse her, was “somewhat ridiculous.”
 Mr. S.W. was much less concerned about determining the truth of this claim (which is in fact true) than with my so-called indoctrination of my daughter in my “Marxist ideology.”

 Since the civil trial in April 1999, my daughter complained of the following (as of February 18, 2000—it should be noted that the following does not include the many times Francesca told me that Francesca’s mother had hit her before Feburary 18, 2000): 1.
 Her mother was using a wooden stick on her buttocks; 2.
 Her mother used a belt to spank her on the same area; 3.
 Her mother grabbed Francesca and forced her into the apartment building; 4.
 Her mother had grabbed Francesca’s throat in the elevator and warned her not to tell me that her mother had hit her; 5.
 Her mother shoved Francesca to the floor on two separate occasions; 6.
 Her mother hit Francesca on the head with a book; 7.
 Her mother pulled Francesca’s hair; 8.
 Her mother scratched Francesca with a comb.